-In our lab in the Zoology Department at Southern Illinois University we explore how animals maintain homeostasis in the face of ecological variation and disease dynamics.
-Specifically, we explore how developmental plasticity and physiological performance across ontogeny are determined by interactions between neuroendocrine function and microbiome dynamics.
+In our lab in the School of Biological Sciences and Zoology Program at Southern Illinois University we explore how animals maintain homeostasis in the face of ecological variation and disease dynamics.
+In amphibians, we explore how development, physiological performance, and disease are determined by gut microbiome interactions with host neuroendocrine function.
 We also test how how these interactions scale up to impact ecological community processes such as consumer interactions, and disease outbreaks.
-Our question driven work includes research on amphibians, rodents, lizards, and insects.
-For this integrative work we use a diversity of tools that include stable isotope physiological ecology, endocrinology, ecoimmunology, and disease assays in both field and lab based experiments.
+Our question driven work includes research on amphibians, lizards, rodents, and insects.
+For this integrative work we use a diversity of tools that include stable isotope physiological ecology, endocrinology, evolutionary ecology modeling, and disease assays in both field and lab based experiments.

 I am always on the lookout for highly motivated researchers.
 If you are interested in earning a PhD or MS send inquiries to Dr. Robin Warne (firstname.lastname@example.org).
 Please include a CV and cover letter.